 - The danger of working backward in history and assuming that the way things are today was the way things were back in the Bible, particularly about today’s predominantly Gentile body of Believers in Jesus

 - A paradigm shift for Christians, too – How many, when asked about their faith, say they believe in the God of Abraham, Isaac and Jacob?

 Words You Might Learn in This Episode

 Scriptures Referenced in This Episode

-Follow and Engage.
-Keep up with us by following and engaging with us on social media under the handle A Jew and A Gentile Discuss.
+Social media: Find us under the handle A Jew and A Gentile Discuss.

 This podcast is a production of Jewish Voice Ministries International.